 A parent, who believes that information in the education records collected, maintained, or used under this part is inaccurate or misleading or violates the privacy or other rights of their child, may request this information be amended.
 The District will determine whether to amend the information in accordance with the request within a reasonable period of time of receipt of the request.
-If the District decides to not amend the information in accordance with the request, it will inform the parent of the refusal and advise the parent of the right to a hearing.
+If the District decides to not amend the information in accordance with the request to not amend the information in accordance with the request to not amend the information in accordance with the request, it will inform the parent of the refusal and advise the parent of the right to a hearing.